 Are the trolls accessible?

 The trolls and nest are accessed via hiking trials that run throughout Aullwood's nature sanctuary and farm.
-The hiking trails are primitive and unimproved; some are steep and can be muddy.
+These pre-existing hiking trails are primitive and unimproved; some are steep and can be muddy.
+We are currently exploring options to improve accessibility to some of the exhibit sites.
 Our trolls cannot be viewed from a vehicle, and cannot be viewed or accessed directly from Aullwood Garden MetroPark or Englewood MetroPark.
 See Aullwood's trail map for details on where the trolls are located and more about our trail system.

 Are dogs permitted at Aullwood Audubon?